 The Hot-Dip Galvanized Steel for Power Infrastructure online Galvanize It! is a power specific offshoot of the original Galvanize It! seminar, developed by the American Galvanizers Association (AGA) from the popular in-person seminar to assist in the design and integration of corrosion protection into steel power infrastructure.

 The American Galvanizers Association (AGA) is a non-profit trade association dedicated to serving the needs of after-fabrication hot-dip galvanizers, fabricators, architects, engineers, and other specifiers.
-The AGA provides technical support on todays innovative applications and state-of-the-art technological developments in hot-dip galvanizing for corrosion control.
+The AGA provides technical support on todays innovative applications and technological developments in hot-dip galvanizing for corrosion protection.

 Continuing Education Credit